Configuring HPE GreenLake SSO SAML Authentication with ADFS

 ---|---|

-Note: These settings should match the First Name and Last Name attributes set in the HPE GreenLake SAML configuration at step 7.
+These settings should match the SAML attributes set in the HPE GreenLake SAML configuration at step 8.

-Then click Finish to save this new rule.
+Then click OK to save this new rule.

 On the next screen: